-Building something with your own hands is an activity that not only benefits, but also raises self-esteem.
-Such work can not do without concrete solutions.
-It can take quite a long time to prepare them, especially when it comes to filling paths or playgrounds.
-Buying a large mortar mixer for your needs in some cases does not make sense.
-But a homemade concrete mixer from a barrel would be a great solution.
+Building something with your own hands is an activity that not only brings benefits, but also raises self-esteem.
+Such work cannot be done without concrete solutions.
+They can take quite a long time to prepare, especially if we're talking about about filling paths or platforms.
+In some cases, it does not make sense to buy a large concrete mixer for mortar for your needs.
+But a homemade concrete mixer made from a barrel would be an excellent solution.
 It will save money and allow you to rationally use the components that are on the farm.
-What are the ways of manufacturing such a device and assembly schemes will be discussed in this article.
+What are the methods for manufacturing such a device and assembly diagrams will be discussed in this article.

-When thinking about a concrete mixer for mortar, perhaps the question arises as to why complicate your life and not use a drill or a mixer.
+When you think about a concrete mixer for mortar, the question may arise as to why complicate your life and not use a drill or mixer.
 This is a pretty reasonable remark.
 But it is worth considering for what purposes these tools were originally developed.
-Drills are used to mix a small amount of low viscosity solution.
-With prolonged use, the rotor or stator windings will easily fail.
+Drills are used to mix small amounts of low-viscosity solution.
+If used for a long time, the rotor or stator windings will easily fail.
 The drill is suitable for drilling holes in metal, wood, plastic and concrete.
-This is her primary task.
+This is its primary task.

 Operating principle

-The most common is the rotary concrete mixer for mortar, but in fact, this is not the only type.
-In total there are three mixing principles that are used in concrete mixers:
+The most common is the rotating concrete mixer for mortar, but in fact, this is not the only type.
+There are three mixing principles that are used in concrete mixers:

 • independent or gravitational;